What is Crucial Conversation?

 - Brainstorm new strategies.

-Do not forget to respect others emotions and feelings.
-You must have respect the person you are speaking; Otherwise, the mutual purpose will take a back seat and you end up in a debate.
+Don’t forget to respect other emotions and feelings.
+Otherwise, the mutual purpose will take a back seat and you’ll end up in a debate.

-How to remain in Dialogue When You are Angry.
+How to remain in dialogueue When You are Angry.

-Maria becomes furious about Louis behavior.
-In the end, when Maria get his chances back, there is nothing left to say.
+Maria becomes angry with Louis’s behavior.
+In the end, Maria gets her chances back, there is nothing left to say.
 Maria begins to feel dishonest.
-So she decides, she will not talk to Louis(taking a cheap shot.
+So she decides, she will not talk to Louis(taking a cheap shot).

 This story generates emotion, and she takes the decision(not talking to Louis).
-The decision was based on her emotion.
-Like Maria, most people react in two way either silence or violence.
-But you can tell a different story.
-You can control the story by re-telling to yourself.
-This helps you to master your emotions.
+The decision was based on her emotions.

 Tools to convence partner in crucial conversation.

-Five tools that help you to manage the touchy conversation in a better way.
+Five tools you can use to manage the touchy conversation.